 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of independence with ADL's generally correlates with better rehabilitation services.
+This is a measure of the percent of short-term patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Some argue that this is a reasonable measure of a nursing home's rehabilitation services.

 Nearby Hospitals